Xcash-Labs/xcashlabs-docs/docs/en/interacting/staking/index.md

   - As a voter, you should only vote for shared delegates

 - **Solo Delegates**
-  - Delegates that redistribute rewards only to a select group
+  - Delegates who do not redistribute rewards to voters
+  - Typically operated for the delegate’s own staking/voting

 ## Staking Calculation